rkzn/open-api-docs/docs/api-application.md

 # API Application

-To interact with Spotware Open API you have to first create an API application, you will use the application credentials for accessing the API.
+To interact with cTrader Open API you first need to create an API application, You will use the application credentials for accessing the API.

 ## Creating Application

 You can create an API application by following these steps:

-1. Go to Spotware Open API web page: [https://connect.spotware.com/](https://connect.spotware.com/)
+1. Go to cTrader Open API web page: [https://connect.spotware.com/](https://connect.spotware.com/)

-2. Login with your cTrader ID
+2. Login with your cTrader ID.

 3. After logging in go to your applications page: [https://connect.spotware.com/apps](https://connect.spotware.com/apps)

-4. Click on "Add New App" button
+4. Click on "Add New App" button.

-5. Provide all the detail related to your application by filling the application form
+5. Provide all the details related to your application by filling the application form, To get your application approved the soonest possible, please provide a detailed description of your application.

-6. Click on Save button
+6. Click on Save button.

-7. Your new created application must appear on your applications list now and its status will be "Submitted"
+7. Your new created application will appear on your applications list and its status will be "Submitted".

-Now you have an API application but you can't use it right now, because the application status is not active and you have to contact Spotware to activate your API application.
+Now your application has been created.

+After it is reviewed by Spotware, you will be contacted by email, either confirming the approval or requesting further details about your application.

 ## Activating Application

-To activate your application first be sure that your application description field is not empty and it provides a good amount of info about your application like what your application will be used for.
+To activate your application first make sure that the description field is not empty and it provides a good amount of info about your application like what your application will be used for.

-Then contact Spotware by sending an email to: <a href="mailto:connect@spotware.com">**connect@spotware.com**</a>

-In your email you have to provide your application name and your cTrader ID.

 ## Adding Redirect URIs

-Once your application gets activated by Spotware you can start using the Open API through your application, the next step is to add a redirect URI that will be used for [authentication](../account-authentication).
+Once your application gets activated by Spotware, you can start using the Open API through your application.

+The next step is to add a redirect URI that will be used for [authentication](../account-authentication).

-You can always change your application redirect URIs and add new ones or remove old ones.
+You can always change your application's redirect URIs and add new ones or remove old ones.

 !!! note
     The default redirect URI is only for the playground environment, it will not work outside the playground environment, you can't use it on your own code/program.